Pornography: Views on pornography

 Studies on harmful effects of pornography include finding any potential influence of pornography on rape, domestic violence, sexual dysfunction, difficulties with sexual relationships, and child sexual abuse.
 A longitudinal study had ascertained that pornography use cannot be a perpetrating factor in intimate partner violence.
 (Note: Using a large longitudinal sample of university students (N = 892) over a three-month time lag with two waves and a cross-lagged panel design, we found that pornography use does not prospectively predict the perpetration of intimate partner violence, and that the perpetration of intimate partner violence does not prospectively predict pornography use.
 Further, gender does not moderate these relationships.)

 A 2020 study that analyzed depictions in video-pornography found that normative sexual behaviors (e.g., vaginal intercourse, fellatio) were the most commonly depicted, while depictions of extreme acts of violence and rape were very rare.
 There is no clear evidence to assume that pornography is a cause of rape.
 Several studies conclude that liberalization of porn in society may be associated with decreased rates of rape and sexual violence, while others have suggested no effect, or are inconclusive.
 No correlation has been found between pornography use and the practice of sexual consent or lack thereof.

 Mental health experts are divided over the issue of pornography use being a problem for people.
 While some literature reviews suggest pornography use can be addictive, insufficient evidence exists to draw conclusions.
-According to clinical psychologist and certified sex therapist David Ley, calling pornography an "addiction" has been "an area of substantial, protracted controversy and debate".
-Ley explained pornography doesn't effect an adult brain or body in the way alcohol or drugs do, he said "An alcoholic going cold turkey can have seizures and die because their brain has become physiologically dependent on the alcohol, but no one has ever had seizures or died from not getting to watch porn when they want to."
-Scholars note that pornography use has no implication on public health as it does not meet the definition of a public health crisis.
+According to David J. Ley, pornography addiction has been "an area of substantial, protracted controversy and debate".
+Ley argued pornography doesn't effect an adult brain or body in the way alcohol or drugs do, he said "An alcoholic going cold turkey can have seizures and die because their brain has become physiologically dependent on the alcohol, but no one has ever had seizures or died from not getting to watch porn when they want to."
+Scholars note that general pornography use has no implication on public health as it does not meet the definition of a public health crisis.
+A study found neural mechanisms associated with behavioral addictions.

-Neuroscience has noted that minds of the young are in developmental stages and exposure to emotionally charged material such as pornography would likely have an impact on them unlike on adults, and has suggested caution while enabling potential access to such material.
+Neuroscience has noted that minds of the young are in developmental stages and exposure to emotionally charged material such as pornography would likely have a higher impact on them compared to adults, and has suggested caution while enabling potential access to such material.
 Opposition to pornography use is associated with sexual satisfaction, gender violence, and marital quality (wives watching pornography more frequently scored much better than the rest).
 Some issues of doxing and revenge porn had been linked to a few pornography websites.
-Since the mid-2010s deepfake pornography has become an issue of concern.
+Since the mid-2010s, deepfake pornography has become an issue of concern.